Welcome to The Cusp: cutting-edge AI news explained in simple English.

 This is already happening, by the way: motion capture technology, a nascent and inefficient form of animation AI, is routinely used to significantly improve the value of a single static image.

 Just look at the recent V-tuber craze as an example.
-Animation AI allows people to multiply the utility of a single drawn frame, increasing accessibility and lowering the barrier to entry for animators considerably.
+AI generated animation allows people to multiply the utility of a single drawn frame, increasing accessibility and lowering the barrier to entry for animators considerably.

 ... which sounds great as an artist, until you realize this also eliminates the value of humans in that same marketplace.